-6. What's something you do that your 80-year-old self would find funny?
+6. What's something you do that your 5-year-old self would probably find funny?

 Use Self-Isolation To Talk About Sex

-Becca Hirsch, MA, LMFT, a licensed marriage and family therapist, suggests talking to your partner about your sex life:
+Becca Hirsch, MA, LMFT, a licensed marriage and family therapist, suggests talking to your partner about what ya'll do in the bedroom:

-7. How do you feel when we talk about sex?
+7. Does it make you feel weird when we talk about sex?

-8. Where do you like to be touched?
+8. Where do you like to be touched the most?